Microsoft account: Technical details

 Users' credentials are not checked by Microsoft account-enabled websites, but by a Microsoft account authentication server.
 A new user signing into a Microsoft account-enabled website is first redirected to the nearest authentication server, which asks for username and password over an SSL connection.
 The user may select to have their computer remember their login: a newly signed-in user has an encrypted time-limited cookie stored on their computer and receives a triple DES encrypted ID-tag that previously has been agreed upon between the authentication server and the Microsoft account-enabled website.
 This ID-tag is then sent to the website, upon which the website plants another encrypted HTTP cookie in the user's computer, also time-limited.
 As long as these cookies are valid, the user is not required to supply a username and password.
 If the user actively logs out of their Microsoft account, these cookies will be removed.

 Relationship with work or school account

-Microsoft also offer a work or school account which are set up by an administrator as part of an organization.
+Microsoft also offers a work or school account which are set up by an administrator as part of an organization.
 These accounts are separate from Microsoft accounts (which is also called personal account) and cannot be merged, but may be used side-by-side by a user.
 A work or school account uses the Azure Active Directory domain platform.